NEW ARRIVAL Taste coffees that feel like Christmas. Perfect for espresso and filter.

 The aim of the washing process is to remove the pulp before drying.
 This greatly reduces the likelihood of something going wrong during the drying process, so the coffee is likely to be of a higher quality.

 After fermentation, the coffee is washed.
 Then the coffee is ready for drying.
-This is usually done in the sun by spreading the coffee out on brick patios or raised drying tables.
+This is usually done in the sun by spreading the coffee out on brick terraces or raised drying tables.
 As with the natural process, the coffee must be turned regularly using large rakes to ensure slow and even drying.

 Many producers of high-quality coffee choose the wet process in an effort to reduce the number of defects in the processing of coffee.
 However, this process also has a major impact on the quality of your cup of coffee.
 Compared to other processes, wet-processed ones have a higher level of acidity and are more complex in flavor, resulting in a much cleaner taste.
 Purity is a term used in coffee to indicate the absence of negative flavours such as bitterness and astringency.